Reveal-Energy-Services/orchid-python-api/README.md

 To use these examples, you may want to invoke the commands

-- `copy_examples`
+- `copy_orchid_examples`
-- `use_installed_test_data`
+- `use_orchid_test_data`

-Use the first command to copy the example files into your current directory (associated with a virtual environment).
+Use the first command to copy the example files into your current (virtual environment) directory.
 Use the second command to change the examples to refer to the installed location of the Orchid test data files.
 Both commands are
     - Command line commands that run in a console / terminal
     - Support a help flag (`-h` / `--help`) to provide you with help on running the commands